 Your passion is to help others bring about a healthier lifestyle through their diet and nutrition.
-We can provide experiences to prepare you to become a registered dietitian through supervised practice and graduate level coursework.
-Whether your interest is clinical, outpatient, community, wellness, sports nutrition or food service operations, you'll reach your goal.
-Gain experience in your 39-week internship in Middle Tennessee.
+We provide experiences to prepare you to become a registered dietitian through supervised practice and graduate level coursework.
+Whether your interest is clinical, outpatient, community, wellness, sports nutrition or food service operations, we’ll ensure you reach your goal.
+Gain in-depth experience through Lipscomb University’s 39-week internship in dietetics.

-And you can expect excellence in the classroom and in your supervised practice settings.
-We've designed graduate-level curriculum that will help you advance in competencies expected for entry-level dietitians.
-We'll encourage you to serve the community and become committed to the Code of Ethics of the Academy of Nutrition and Dietetics.
-You'll gain at least 1,220 hours of experience along with coursework from August to May.
+Expect excellence in the classroom and in your supervised practice settings.
+We've designed a graduate level curriculum that will help you advance in competencies expected for entry level dietitians.
+Gain invaluable experience by serving the community and becoming committed to the Code of Ethics of the Academy of Nutrition and Dietetics.
+You'll gain at least 1,220 hours of practice experience along with your coursework from August to May.